kirkeaston/KirkEaston/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working as a Software Engineer
+- 🔭 I’m currently looking for a job as a software developer

-- 🌱 I’m currently learning Apex, .net, and C#
+- 🌱 I’m currently learning GraphQL

-- ❓ Ask me about anything related to a software bootcamp
+- ❓ Ask me about anything related to my last job as a primarily backend dev for Conga

 - ⚡ Fun fact: I recently learned that I sleep walk